Daksh3K/Learning-Management-System/Tests.md

 -Step 11: Press the “Yes” button to randomize the order of questions and answer choices for each question.

--Step 12: If you followed the steps correctly up to now, there should be no JOptionPane and only the JFrame that looks like this:
+-Step 12: If you followed the steps correctly up to now, you should see a JOptionPane that says "Successfully edited quiz" and there should be a JFrame that looks like this:

 ![updatedQuizMenu](https://user-images.githubusercontent.com/89658307/145690785-179c778f-642f-480e-ab02-981e7e4037a5.PNG)